Brand Name Apo-Salvent Common Name salbutamol tablet

 Heart conditions: Salbutamol can cause heart complications when used by people with heart conditions such as heart disease, abnormal heart rhythms, and high blood pressure.
 If you have any of these conditions, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Low blood potassium: Salbutamol tablets can cause low potassium levels in the blood.
-If you experience weakness, tiredness, muscle cramps, nausea, or vomiting while receiving this medication, let your doctor know.
+If you experience weakness, tiredness, muscle cramps, nausea, or vomiting while taking this medication, let your doctor know.
 Talk to your doctor about whether any special monitoring is needed.
 Your doctor will monitor your potassium levels with blood tests if needed.

 Overactive thyroid: Salbutamol can increase the activity of the thyroid gland.
 If you have an overactive thyroid (hyperthyroidism), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.